|Researchers at RIHN|

 |YOKOYAMA Tadashi||Hyogo Prefectural Ako School for Students with Special Needs|

-In this project, we investigate environmental traceability as a key concept needed to solve environmental issues for various stakeholders.
+This project investigates environmental traceability as a key concept for solution of environmental problems.
 Stable isotope ratios of elements, together with concentrations of elements, can trace the flow of matter and chemicals through the environment, better describe ecosystem structure and conditions, and appraise the chemical profiles of food products.
-Spatiotemporal variation of multiple isotope ratios can be used to study Earth systems operating at local to global scales.
-This information can serve an important decision-making tool for local people considering water, food and environmental security, all of which are fundamental for the sustainability of human society.
+Spatio-temporal variation of multiple isotope ratios can be used to study Earth systems operating at local to global scales.
+This information can serve as an important decision-making tool for local people considering water, food and environmental security, all of which are fundamental for the sustainability of human society.

 This study seeks to establish methodologies for the use of environmental traceability in environmental studies.
 A combination of quantitative and qualitative tools, including “Multi-Isoscapes”, (the use of multiple elements and isotope ratios together with GIS-based mapping techniques), social surveys, and workshops are deployed to investigate the role of environmental traceability in addressing environmental issues.
 We hypothesize that the role and perception of traceability methods in transdisciplinary processes will differ among stakeholders and that the co-production of “Multi-Isoscapes” can act as an effective bridging tool for understanding and explaining variation in local environments.
 The ultimate objective of this research is to demonstrate the effectiveness of multi-isotopic information in solving global environmental issues.